datawire/ambassador-docs/docs/emissary/3.2/topics/running/diagnostics.md

 # Diagnostics

-With $productName$ Diagnostics, you get a summary of the current status and mappingws of your cluster and it's services.
+With $productName$ Diagnostics, you get a summary of the current status and Mappings of your cluster and it's services.
 To enter this view, you will need to navigate to
 `http://localhost:8877/ambassador/v0/diag/`, inside your $productName$ pod.

 Can't access this page?
 Head to [troubleshooting](#troubleshooting).